Chetanpaliwal22/To-Do-List-App/README.md

 ## What is React?

-React is an open-sourced Javascript library for building user interfaces developed and maintained by Facebook developers.
+React is an open-sourced JavaScript library for building user interfaces developed and maintained by Facebook developers.

 ## What is Firestore DB?